Understanding Withholding Tax for Musicians

 The exact rules are determined by international tax agreements known as double tax treaties.
 The UK has treaties with many countries (but not all), which are designed to prevent you from paying tax twice on the same income.

-However, treaties don’t always remove the burden entirely - and they can be applied very differently depending on where you’re performing.
+However, treaties don’t always remove the burden entirely.
+They can be applied very differently depending on where you’re performing.

 Think about the recent “Taylor Swift effect” and the economic boost her UK concerts delivered.
-Governments know the financial impact of visiting artists - and withholding tax is their way of capturing a slice of those earnings.
+Governments know the financial impact of visiting artists.
+Withholding tax is their way of capturing a slice of those earnings.

 How Different Countries Apply Withholding Tax